List of Terminator: The Sarah Connor Chronicles characters: Boyd Sherman, Ph.D.

 Dr. Boyd Sherman (introduced in "The Tower Is Tall But the Fall Is Short"), portrayed by Dorian Harewood, is a family psychologist in Los Angeles.
 He previously specialized in adult trauma at a veterans' hospital in Livermore, California.

-Among the families he treats are the Weavers and the Connors (the latter known to him as the Baums).
+Among the families he treats are the Weavers and the Connors, the latter known to him as the Baums.
 Sarah Connor brings her family to his care in order to figure out what his role in Skynet's future is, because his name is on the blood list left by a dying Human Resistance soldier on their basement wall.
 In addition, they plant an audio transmitter in his office and copy his encrypted patient records.
-He tentatively diagnoses the socially inept Cameron "Baum" as showing symptoms consistent with Asperger syndrome, and recognizes that John "Baum"'s emotional problems are the result of experiencing significant violence (most recently, his own killing of Sarkissian) despite Sarah's denials that there is any violence in John's life.
+He tentatively diagnoses the socially inept Cameron as showing symptoms consistent with Asperger syndrome, and recognizes that John's emotional problems are the result of experiencing significant violence (most recently, his own killing of Sarkissian) despite Sarah's denials that there is any violence in his life.
 As the family wonder whether he is listed on the wall because he must be protected or because he must be stopped, Cameron suggests that "maybe he helps John."
 John removes the listening device for his own privacy during a session; in doing so, he causes Cameron to enter the building to determine the malfunction, wherein she encounters Rosie.
 Sarah later seeks his aid to understand her dark, omen filled dreams, and to come to terms with John's adolescent withdrawal from her.

 Apparently unaware of Sherman's connection to the Connors/Baums, the T-1001 posing as (the long deceased) Catherine Weaver seeks psychological aid for Weaver's incontinent and disobedient young daughter, Savannah.
 Dr. Sherman was recommended by Weaver's assistant, Victoria whose son, Leo, was treated by him.
 Savannah quietly confides in Dr. Sherman that she wants her "old Mommy back", which Dr. Sherman interprets to mean that her mother's lack of affection was the result of grief following her husband's death.

 Impressed by his treatment of Savannah, the T-1001/Weaver shows him the confusing visual outputs of the Babylon/Turk AI computer.
-He immediately recognizes it as a graphic representation of child's riddle, explaining that mathematics textbooks are sad because they have so many 'problems'.
+He immediately recognizes it as a graphic representation of a child's riddle, explaining that mathematics textbooks are sad because they have so many "problems".
 The two determine that the computer is developing as a child's mind.
 He turns down her attempts to recruit him away from his practice to work at ZeiraCorp on the Babylon project, but accepts a compromise to be a part-time consultant.
 The latter conversation would have been intercepted by the Connors, had John not removed the listening device earlier.
-Dr. Sherman is found dead in the episode "Strange Things Happen at the One-Two Point", apparently in a purposeful move by the evolving computer AI, the 'mind' that Sherman named John Henry.
+Dr. Sherman is found dead in the episode "Strange Things Happen at the One-Two Point", apparently in a purposeful move by the evolving computer AI, the "mind" that Sherman named John Henry.
 John Henry redirected power from the cooling system and security system in the basement, whereupon Sherman became trapped and died of hyperthermia.